 This handbook serves as a helpful guide for successful completion of your doctoral degree and has been prepared to provide a variety of information on the program, the dissertation, and the research process at Lewis & Clark College.
 The handbook articulates policies and procedures applicable throughout your doctoral program of study.
 The appendices include helpful information and forms you will normally submit at various points during your program.
-You should read the handbook before starting your program, and each semester reread the sections applicable to your current stage of progress.
+You should review the handbook at each semester and re-read the sections applicable to your current stage of progress.
 The handbook begins with a brief introduction to the philosophy underlying the Doctor of Education in Leadership and the knowledge and skills students are expected to develop during the program.
 The companion document, The Style Manual, is a helpful guide for your academic writing and the format of papers throughout your program and your dissertation.